Here’s How to Choose a Robo-Advisor

-Learn about this handy investing platform and how to choose a robo-advisor in a few easy steps.
+Learn about this digital investing platform and how to choose a robo-advisor in a few easy steps.

 What is a Robo-Advisor, and Why Should I Use One?

-The basic robo-advisor model is similar, yet each individual company, put’s their own stamp on the tool.
+The basic robo-advisor model is constant, yet each individual company, put’s their own stamp on the tool.

-In fact, even if you manage most of your money yourself, or like to speculate with momentum strategies or digging for value stocks, there may be a place for an automated portfolio manager for part of your investment portfolio.
+In fact, even if you manage most of your money yourself, or like to speculate with momentum strategies or digging for value stocks, there is a robo-advisor for you.

 Reasons to Invest With a Robo-Advisor

 You might consider a robo-advisor if:

 - You’re overworked, loaded down with family, kids and commitments with no time or interest to create that ideal investment portfolio.

 - You have a mix of investments, without any over-arching investing plan.